Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 ## Tradeoffs

 - Supporting both legacy and new artifact-reference models expands the language and configuration surface area.
-Bicep must maintain both models because this proposal does not require migration or deprecate the existing forms.
+Bicep must maintain `moduleAliases`, `moduleAliasesMock`, and the new model because this proposal does not require migration or deprecate the existing forms.
 - As with existing `moduleAliases`, artifact aliases trade source-level location visibility for shorter references and location changes without source edits.
 This proposal extends that existing indirection to additional artifact types.
 Predefined `mar` and `avm` aliases can also resolve through a configured OCI mirror, although their artifact type cannot be changed.
 - Local artifacts and redirects improve development workflows at the cost of registry-backed immutability and reproducibility.
 Redirect disclosure, direct dependency tracking, package validation, and exclusion from the remote cache reduce the risk of mistaking local content for a restored artifact.